 Children develop their skills within Design and Technology through explicit teaching of knowledge and the relevant disciplinary skills.
-Children are encouraged to think like a designer, chef and constructor.
+Children are encouraged to think like designer, chef and constructor.

-Design and Technology lessons are taught every term in the form of 6 week learning modules.
-Lessons will allow the children to use the appropriate technical vocabulary and will be relevant to the school's locality.
+Design and Technology lessons are taught every term in the form of 3-4 week units.
+Lessons will allow the children to use the appropriate technical language and will be relevant to the school's locality.
 Lessons will provide the pupils with a context for designing and making a meaningful product.

-Explore, Design, Make, Do
+Design, Make, Do

-Learning modules will be taught over the course of approximately six lessons, focusing on:
+Units will be taught over the course of four lessons, focusing on:

-- 1. Exposure to the brief/product: This will include an introduction to the designer, handling/dissecting of current products, tasting dishes, studying photographs etc. As well as learning about relevant theory behind their products. - 2.
-The design process: Pupils will produce labelled diagrams, make notes on their products.
-Pupils will also have the opportunity to make prototypes or swatches, applying taught skills modelled by the teacher.
-During this time, pupils will have the opportunity to develop skills and techniques by spending time to practise and refine these skills. - 3.
-Making the designed product: Pupils will refer to their plans and the skills previously modelled. - 4.
-Evaluating the final product: Pupils will have the opportunity to test their product for evaluation e.g. taste for food dishes, presentation of textile products, stability of structures.
-During this time, pupils reflect on the whole process to make the final product considering the new skills they have learnt whilst also analysing what went well and what they would improve next time.
+- 1. Exposure to the brief/product.
+This will include an introduction to the designer, handling/dissecting of current products, tasting dishes, studying photographs etc. - 2.
+The design process.
+Pupils will produce labelled diagrams, make notes on their products.
+Pupils will also have the opportunity to make prototypes, applying taught skills modelled by the teacher. - 3.
+Making the designed product.
+Pupils will refer to their plans and the skills previously modelled. - 4.
+Evaluating the final product.
+Teachers to focus on one aspect at a time to ensure high quality evaluation e.g. taste for food dishes, presentation of textile products, stability of structures.